Over time, the worth of a piece of real estate will go up and down.

-But there is always a certain amount of risk in real estate.
+But, of course, in real estate there is always a certain amount of risk.

-When your house appreciates you have a more valuable asset to borrow against, and you'll see a larger profit when you sell.
+When your home appreciates you have a more valuable asset to borrow against, and you'll see a greater profit when you sell.

-Property values in Clearwater move up and down for numerous reasons, so how will you be sure what you're purchasing today won't depreciate the day after you close?
+Property values in Clearwater change for a variety of reasons, so how will you know what you're purchasing presently won't depreciate the day after you close?

-The economy is assumed to be the greatest factor affecting real estate appreciation.
+A lot of people believe that the economy is the number one factor affecting real estate appreciation.